-Applicants must submit the Review Form by the assigned deadline in order to be considered for the fall 2014 class.
+Applicants must submit the Review Form by the assigned deadline in order to be considered for the upcoming fall class.
 Incomplete Review Forms or forms submitted after the deadline will not be considered unless space remains available.
-Applicants who are reviewed and found ineligible for consideration must submit a new Review Form and required documentation for the fall 2015 class.
+Applicants who are reviewed and found ineligible for consideration must submit a new Review Form and required documentation with any future applications.